AsenOsen/webtracker/README.md

 - timer-based scrapping (30m, 1h, 5h, 24h)
 - look at history snapshots
 - on canvas click: do not open modal right away, ask user if he wants to over small popup
+- spread fetching by domain name frequency
+	- use proxy if too fast even after spreading
+	- use domain db with `domain` and `last_fetch` fields
+- shrink snapshot data
+	- if the same xpath detected in last 5 snapshots, make link instead of file
+	- do not send repeated data to client (pass same points)

+# UI

+- Tendency/Changes + (current text in brackets)

+# Bugs

+- UA sometimes not used (see tiktok page)

 # Promo